Today I choose to be present to my feelings, aware of my needs, and accepting of my true self… this however, was not always the case.

 Accepting and welcoming my emotions was healing and awakening.
 I came to know myself on a deeper level and understand the needs that went along with my emotions.
 I took courageous steps to discover my truth and gained awareness and tools to be present to my emotions as they arise.

-By this time, my gym regime had fallen away.
-I was deep into my yoga and meditation practice, eating healthy, and feeling the best I could ever remember.
+By this time, I was deep into my yoga and meditation practice, eating healthy, and feeling the best I could ever remember.
 I was sober, making different choices in my social and work life, and opening up to new possibilities in my future.

 I learned to listen to my body, mind, and intuition in making decisions.
 I enrolled in a Yoga Teacher training program to follow one of my passions, fell in love within a couple years of discovering my self again, and changed my career to align with my desire to help others feel fulfilled and in align with their true self as a Certified Life Coach.

 Reflecting… it all came together with a choice to be present to all of me.